thisiseshan/thisiseshan/README.md

 <br>
 <br>
 I'm Eshan and welcome to my space.
-I am a Computer Engineering undergrad student at NIT Surat, I am intrigued my the mathemtics that gives rise to Deep Learning and harbor a deep passion for computer vision.
+I am a Computer Engineering undergradatuate from NIT Surat, I am intrigued my the mathemtics behind rise to Deep Learning and harbor a deep passion for computer vision.
 <br>

 <br>